alanlow/MicroMouse-PIC/Hardware/README.md

-This is te hardware design for the micro mouse project
+This is the hardware design for the micro mouse project